UMM-CSci-3601/intro-to-git/README.md

 tutorials listed above.

 We'll also be using _Gradle_, a tool for building and running programs.
-We'll be using Gradle throughout the course, so its useful to see it a bit here.
+We'll be using Gradle throughout the course, so it's useful to see it a bit here.
 We also use it to automate the tests for this project, which allows GitHub Actions to automatically run our tests whenever someone makes a change, and holler at us if someone breaks the tests.